 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

-As you may have noticed, the “black sand” is really more of a light greyish-gold, except when overcast skies are present.
+As you will notice, the “black sand” is really more of a light grey-ish color, except when overcast skies are present.

 - Nearest Town: Wailea